-If you landed on this site, you are probably seeking quality information about your receding hairline or thinning hair.
-The “Phime Team” is here to breakdown every aspect of hair loss and provides readers with the best education about hair loss treatments available on the market.
-When you start losing your hair, there is sudden urge to research what may be causing it and what you can do to stop and treat it.
+If you landed on this site, you are probably seeking quality information about how to regrow your lost hair or hairline.
+The “PHIME.org team” is here to breakdown every aspect of hair loss and provides readers with the best education about hair loss treatments available on the market!

 The telogen phase is referred to the resting phase of the hair follicle.
 During this phase, the follicles can go dormant or inactive for one to four months.
 Around 10 to 15% of hair on humans are in the telogen phase at given times.
 The epidermal lining of the hair follicle continues to grow as usual and can also populate around the base of the hair.
 The follicles temporarily anchor themselves in place to preserve the hair for its natural existence without taking away from the resources needed during the anagen phase.

-Hair loss by definition is referred to “alopecia.”
+Hair loss is referred to “alopecia.”
 Alopecia does not necessarily mean thinning or complete loss of hair on the scalp.
-It actually is hair that is lost from head or the body.
+It is hair that’s lost from head or the body.
 Below we will cover the most common causes of hair loss that affect millions of people every day.
 One of the most popular buzzwords of losing hair is associated with “male pattern baldness” or for short (MPB).
 However, this form of baldness is not the only type that people face since baldness can be associated with other causes as shown below in both men and women.

 There are a few infections that have been known to trigger a loss of hair on the head and body.
 These infections include:

-- Folliculitus- The infection and inflammation of 1 or more hair follicles.
+- Folliculitis– The infection and inflammation of 1 or more hair follicles.

 - Demodex folliculorum– A species of a face mite.
-It is one of the parasitic/commensal mites.
+It’s one of the parasitic/commensal mites.

-- Tinea capitis– Referred as the “ringworn of the scalp,” a superficial fungal infection of the scalp.
+- Tinea capitis– Referred as the “ringworm of the scalp,” a superficial fungal infection of the scalp.

 - Secondary syphilis– Occurs approximately 4 to 10 weeks after the primary infection of syphilis.
 This phase of the disease involves the skin.